October 24, 2018

 Virtual Disk Format

 The virtual disks of Hyper-V virtual machines are stored as VHD and VHDX files.
-VHD is an older virtual disk format for Hyper-V. VHDX format has been available since Hyper-V in Windows Server 2012.
+VHD is an older virtual disk format for Hyper-V. VHDX format has been available since.
 There are two types of virtual disk pre-allocation: Fixed and Dynamic.

 A fixed virtual disk consumes all provisioned space on storage once the disk has been created.
 This provisioning type is similar to thick provisioning.
 Read the blog post about thin and thick provisioning to learn more about virtual disk pre-allocation.